Diastasis Recti Postpartum

 The healing process is going to be slow and may take a few months but you will start to feel better in a few weeks and notice a big difference in how you look and how your stomach muscles feel.
 When I started doing these exercises I noticed a big difference in my movements and sitting up after a week!

 You can start to feel better about yourself and not feel like hiding your belly from people now that you know what the problem is and how to work on fixing it.
-Just remember to start small and don’t overdue it, this is not a race and it may take a while!
+Just remember to start small and don’t overdo it, this is not a race and it may take a while!
 You will cause more harm if you push yourself to fast.

 Remember no crunches or sit ups, Pilates or anything that makes your abs go out when you are using them also don’t lift items that are to heavy or strain yourself when reaching for anything up high.